d-morrison/IntroStatActivities/_book/12-L09-paired-wrapup.md

 \vspace{0.8in}

-16. Write a paragraph summarizing the results of this study as if you were describing the results to your roommate.
-Be sure to describe:
+16. Write a paragraph summarizing the results of this study as if you were describing the results to your roommate.  **Upload a copy of group's paragraph to Gradescope.** Be sure to describe:

 * Summary statistic